scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** touch
 - **Duration:** 10 minutes

-Putting a seed into the ground, sprout a rejuvenating bush, bearing fruit.
-You may add up to 5 uses of this bush, adding a bad die to the spellcasting roll for every use added.
-If used during a short or long rest the creature can spend a free healing surge.
-Users may also purge a single source of poison or disease, unless the effect comes from a spell cast at a higher level than _Seed of Renewal_.
+Putting a seed into the ground, sprout a rejuvenating, fruit bearing bush.
+The bush can have up to 5 uses, making a spellcasting roll against a bad die per use.
+On success a creature can eat the fruit during a short or long rest to gain a healing surge.
+They may also remove a single poison or disease affecting them, unless the effect comes from a spell cast at a higher level than _Seed of Renewal_.

 The bush can be used an additional time for every level cast above 2nd.